 If you have a low- to medium-traffic website, you can avoid overage fees and other unpleasant surprises by optimizing your hosting and using server resources more efficiently.
 I’ve included a few simple tricks below.

 Whenever a visitor clicks on your website, their browser requests data from your web server.
 By caching your website, you can store some of this data on the user’s computer (or browser) for future visits.

 This way, fewer requests will be processed by the server, and your website won’t need as many resources to work.
 To leverage caching, you can install plugins like WP Super Cache, or use the tools provided by your web host.

-A content delivery network (CDN) stores cached copies of your website on servers around the world.
+Use a Free CDNA content delivery network (CDN) stores cached copies of your website on servers around the world.
 Visitors connect to the closest of these servers and download the cached version of your site.